The Economist 2021

 René Rohrbeck is a Professor of Strategy and director of the chair on Fo

 Christophe Roquilly, Ph.D, is Professor of Law, where he is Director of the EDHEC Augmented Law Institute .
 Christophe served as Dean of Faculty and Research from 2014 to 2020.

 Sabine Ruaud, PhD, is Professor in the Marketing Department where she is involved in a wide variety of teaching activities for Bachelor, Postgraduate and Executive programs.

-Elie Salameh, PhD, is an Associate Professor of Accounting and a member of the Family Business Center at EDHEC Business School.
+Elie Salameh, PhD, is an Associate Professor of Accounting and Head of Accounting, Control & Law Department at EDHEC Business School.